 How to get to Castello Neighborhood

-When you arrive from Rome or Milan, be sure and have a cruiser lined up to come to pick you up and take you to your apartment, as I did through Walks of Italy.
+When you arrive from Rome or Milan, be sure and have a cruiser lined up to come to pick you up and take you to your apartment, as I did through Ultra Ride.

-It is an amazing service that they offer that most people don’t know about, just email them to get the information.
+Ultra Ride has an amazing service that they offer that most people don’t know about, just follow this link to get the information.
 They have access to the cruise boat drivers for their tours and this is just one more service that they provide, besides the amazing tours that they offer.
 I cannot say enough about them: they were timely and had great communication with me before and during the trip.
 This speeds up the amount of time you can spend trying to figure out how to get to your apartment or hotel.
 And when you only have 2 days, you want to be as efficient as possible.

 #7 Rent a local apartment

 So what type of apartment can you get in Venice?
 I looked at Travelocity and there were many options depending on how many in your party and your price range.
 I wanted one that looked modern, preferably on the first floor, so I didn’t have to lug my luggage up the stairs, had a kitchenette because, after a few days or more in Venice, food can get expensive.
 I got all of that and more.

 It was very comfortable, in a cute neighborhood and was perfect for two to four people.
 Mine even had a washer, which by this point in my travels was well needed.
 So just take a peek at their website to determine what type of apartment you want to stay in.

 #8 Ride A Gondola or a Vaporetto or a Traghetto